 In the pic above, he’s still sitting on the table while I’m holding Humphrey Bogart, who is snacking on some organic romaine lettuce.
 We have very fancy guinea pigs here.

-I’ll write a tutorial for the kids’ gallery wall, but it is basically a framed out area of the wall, done with molding.
+Here’s a tutorial for the kids’ art gallery wall.
+It’s basically a framed-out area of the wall, done with molding.
 The back of the wall is an inexpensive fabric that I hung using starch.

 And the artwork is covered by two large pieces of plexiglass (seen above) that we can easily remove from the hooks we installed when the kids want to change out their artwork.